-Setting Requirements for Passwords: If EDIT\PROFILE you use the NO\NULL\PASSWORD -OFF command, you allow users to have null passwords.
-In this case, no password is entered as part of the login procedure.
-Allowing null passwords decreases security.
+Setting Requirements for Passwords: If you disable the CONFIG_USERS Password Required feature in the Password Attributes screen, you can allow users to log in without entering a password during the login procedure.
+Allowing logins without passwords decreases security.
 If users do not have to supply passwords, an unauthorized user can gain access to your system more rapidly, especially if all your user IDs consist of the given name or initials of the users.
 (Even if the project ID has to be supplied, there is a strong possibility that a clever or informed interloper can guess it correctly.)
-However, if every user has a unique password, which is known only to the user and changed at irregular intervals, it is much harder for an interloper to guess correctly all the parts of the login entry procedure.
+If every user has a unique password, however, that is known only to the user and changed at irregular intervals, it is much harder for an interloper to guess correctly all the parts of the login entry procedure.